isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 #### Test metadata configuration
 Steps:
 1. Create a Profile named `number metadata` that saves to a folder of your choice and leaves a copy of the file in SharePoint after import.
-Assign a template that has a required number field in Laserfiche, and map the SharePoint Column `Actual Work` to the required number field.
+Assign a template that has a required short integer field in Laserfiche, and map the SharePoint Column `Actual Work` to the required short integer field.
 1. Save the Profile.

 Expected Results: